 I am an artist who is always exploring different materials, tools, and processes.

-The Appeal of Satin and Matte Finishes
+The Appeal of Matte Finishes

 Why use a matte finish?
 Although a polished gloss finish can be mouth-watering, so much reflecting light can be a distraction.
 A matte or satin color can look more saturated and can look the same from all visual angles.